httpwg/wg-materials/ietf103/minutes.md

 Alexey: Michelle will investigate what is easiest for them.

-Mark: We don't need to overspecify how its presented.
+Mark: We don't need to over-specify how its presented.

 Roy: +1, should we talk about reorganizing IANA registries in general.
 Each registry has a different style of title and organization.
 It would be nice if we had one HTTP section in IANA.